panacotar/dogfiles/notes.md

 You can also change the default for `ui.key.menuAccessKey` config (it should have a value of `18`).
 Replace its value to `20` (Caps Lock).

-## VS code
+## VSCodium
 ### Sync Settings - overwrite the default `settings.yml`
 First install the [Sync Settings](https://github.com/zokugun/vscode-sync-settings) extension.
 Which will create a `settings.yml` config file.

 Replace that default file with your own from this repo:
+**Note:** Make sure to upload the `hostname` in the settings.yml file to the current machine.

 ```
-cp vscode/sync_settings/settings.yml ~/Library/Application\ Support/Code/User/globalStorage/zokugun.sync-settings/
+cp vscodium/sync_settings/settings.yml ~/Library/Application\ Support/VSCodium/User/globalStorage/zokugun.sync-settings/
 ```
 Or for Linux:
 ```
-cp vscode/sync_settings/settings.yml ~/.config/Code/User/globalStorage/zokugun.sync-settings/
+cp vscodium/sync_settings/settings.yml ~/.config/VSCodium/User/globalStorage/zokugun.sync-settings/
 ```
 Or for Windows:
 ```
-cp vscode/sync_settings/settings.yml   ~/AppData/Roaming/Code/User/globalStorage/zokugun.sync-settings/
+cp vscodium/sync_settings/settings.yml   ~/AppData/Roaming/VSCodium/User/globalStorage/zokugun.sync-settings/
 ```

 It will ask to overwrite -> `y`.
-Open the VSCode command prompt and select: `Sync Settings - Download (repository -> user)`.
-A prompt should eventually appear, accept it and the VSCode will restart.
+Open the VSCodium command prompt and select: `Sync Settings - Download (repository -> user)`.
+A prompt should eventually appear, accept it and the VSCodium will restart.

-Make sure to upload the `hostname` in the settings.yml file to the current machine.

 ## Codium
 ### Alias in WSL